apache/kylin/website/_docs16/howto/howto_optimize_build.md

 ## Convert Cuboid Data to HFile

 This step starts a MR job to convert the Cuboid files (sequence file format) into HBase's HFile format.
 Kylin calculates the HBase region number with the Cube statistics, by default 1 region per 5GB.
 The more regions got, the more reducers would be utilized.
-If you observe the reducer's number is small and perforamnce is poor, you can set the following parameters in "conf/kylin.properties" to smaller, as follows:
+If you observe the reducer's number is small and performance is poor, you can set the following parameters in "conf/kylin.properties" to smaller, as follows:

 ```
 kylin.hbase.region.cut=2